JerryLostdawg/Objective-4.6/markdown.md

 # Easy Steps to Manage Identity and Access
 User Accounts

+## Creating Accounts
-Creating Accounts: If somebody new is coming to school or begins a new job, assign him or her a new account, which they can then use to log in and run a computer or any program.
+: If somebody new is coming to school or begins a new job, assign him or her a new account, which they can then use to log in and run a computer or any program.
+## Deleting Accounts
-Deleting Accounts: It should also allow the account of someone who transferred schools/jobs to be deleted instantly so that he/she won’t be able to get back to it.
+: It should also allow the account of someone who transferred schools/jobs to be deleted instantly so that he/she won’t be able to get back to it.
 Permission Assignments

 </table> Assigning Permissions: Decide what can the different types of users do.
 For example when a teacher inputs all the grades of the students, then the teacher can view all while a student can only view their_own.